dotnet/docs/docs/core/extensions/custom-configuration-provider.md

 - The provider reads a database table into configuration at startup.
 The provider doesn't query the database on a per-key basis.
 - Reload-on-change isn't implemented, so updating the database after the app starts has no effect on the app's configuration.

 Define a `Settings` record type entity for storing configuration values in the database.

-*Models/Settings.cs*:
+For example, you could add a *Settings.cs* file in your *Models* folder:

 :::code language="csharp" source="snippets/configuration/custom-provider/Models/Settings.cs":::

-For more information on record types, see [Record types in C# 9](../../csharp/whats-new/csharp-9.md#record-types).
+For information on record types, see [Record types in C# 9](../../csharp/whats-new/csharp-9.md#record-types).

 Add an `EntityConfigurationContext` to store and access the configured values.